The internal languages of univalent categories: The Internal Language of Toposes

-This idea was used by \citeauthor{maietti:2005} to prove soundness and completeness theorems for various dependent type theories~(\citeyear[Theorems 5.8 and 5.28]{maietti:2005}).
-More specifically, \citeauthor{maietti:2005} defines the notion of \textbf{local property}~(\citeyear[Proposition 2.13]{maietti:2005}), which encapsulates the pattern we mentioned before, and interprets numerous type formers, like quotients and disjoint sum types, with suitable local properties.
+This idea was used by Maietti to prove soundness and completeness theorems for various dependent type theories~\cite[Theorems 5.8 and 5.28]{maietti:2005}.
+More specifically, Maietti defines the notion of \textbf{local property}~\cite[Proposition 2.13]{maietti:2005}, which encapsulates the pattern we mentioned before, and interprets numerous type formers, like quotients and disjoint sum types, with suitable local properties.
 Since a wide variety of categorical structures can be captured using local properties, this gives a powerful method to study the semantics of various flavors of type theory.

 Our goal in this section is to extend the biequivalence defined in \Cref{constr:biequiv} along local properties.
 To see what that entails to, let us consider an example.
 Recall that a category $\C$ with finite limits and finite coproducts is called \textbf{extensive} if coproducts are disjoint and stable under pullback.
 Extensiveness gives an instance of a local property, since this property is closed under slicing.
-Using this property we can restrict $\FinLim$ to the bicategory of univalent extensive categories, and $\DFLCompCat$ to the bicategory DFL comprehension categories for which each fiber is extensive, respectively.
-We show in this section that these two bicategories are biequivalent in the generality of arbitrary local properties.
+Using this property we can restrict $\FinLim$ to the bicategory of univalent extensive categories, and $\DFLCompCat$ to the bicategory DFL comprehension categories for which each fiber is extensive and each substitution functor preserves binary coproducts.
+We show in this section that these two bicategories are biequivalent, and we prove a general statement using arbitrary local properties.
 To do so, we use the same methods as in \Cref{sec:lccc}.

 We start this section by discussing local properties.
-More specifically, we define this notion and we extend the biequivalence from \Cref{constr:biequiv} along local properties After that we give numerous examples of local properties, and we instantiate the extended biequivalence to obtain internal language theorems for various classes of toposes.
+More specifically, we define this notion and we extend the biequivalence from \Cref{constr:biequiv} along local properties.
+After that we give numerous examples of local properties, and we instantiate the extended biequivalence to obtain internal language theorems for various classes of toposes.